Kentucky court delves into use of cell phones for tracking

 “Today we hold that individuals have an objectively reasonable expectation that their cell phones will not be used as real-time tracking devices through the direct and active interference of law enforcement,” Minton wrote.

-He wrote that searching a cell phone’s contents is an invasion of a person’s “reasonable expectation of privacy sufficient to merit Fourth Amendment protection.”
+He wrote that searching a cellphone’s contents is an invasion of a person’s “reasonable expectation of privacy sufficient to merit Fourth Amendment protection.”
 The Court of Appeals said the Fourth Amendment requires a warrant to search a person’s cell-site location information.

 “We find no reason why such an expectation of privacy would not extend to data unwittingly, involuntarily transmitted by a person’s cell phone to their cell-service provider regarding their location,” Minton said.
 “Police may not subvert the warrant requirement merely by going directly to the cell-service provider.”